GLOrozcoM/waveq/database_scripts/README.md

 # Database queries

-This folder contains scripts and queries I used to setup and run queries on the TimescaleDB instance.
-Before running, make sure that TimescaleDB's extension has been activated on your PostgreSQL data base by running the following command.
+This folder contains sample scripts to illustrate my setup and main queries to run on the TimescaleDB instance.
+Before running TimescaleDB dependant actions, make sure that TimescaleDB's extension has been activated on your PostgreSQL data base by running the following command.

 `CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;`